Proto-persona is an important stage in creating a business application in the UX design process. It is made for every project.

 - HubSpot and other CRM systems

-- Facebook, Instagram, and other social networks where you are active and have access to the users' analytics panel.
+- Facebook, Instagram, and other social networks where you are active and can access the users' analytics panel.

-Proto-persona and research that allows to create a Persona
+Proto-persona and research that allows creating a Persona

 - Marketing research about market segmentation